snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md

 If you want to run the transformer on GCP, you can use Transformer Pubsub (`snowplow-transformer-pubsub`).

+If you want to run the transformer on Azure, you can use Transformer Kafka (`snowplow-transformer-kafka`).

 ### Based on expected data volume

 The Spark transformer (`snowplow-transformer-batch`) is the best choice for big volumes, as the work can be split across multiple workers.
 However, the need to run it on EMR creates some overhead that is not justified for low-volume pipelines.

-The stream transformer (`snowplow-transformer-kinesis` and `snowplow-transformer-pubsub`) is a much leaner alternative and suggested for use with low volumes that can be comfortably processed on a single node.
+The stream transformer (`snowplow-transformer-kinesis`, `snowplow-transformer-pubsub` and `snowplow-transformer-kafka`) is a much leaner alternative and suggested for use with low volumes that can be comfortably processed on a single node.
 However, multiple stream transformers can be run parallel therefore it is possible to process big data volume with stream transformer too.

 To make the best choice, consider: